 Get an inside look at what differentiates the University of New Haven and how your experiences as a student will prepare you for success.

-The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
-To view the complete list of courses you'll take while pursuing a M.S. in Investigations, check out the Academic Catalog:
+The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students who are interested in an investigations related degree or certificate program.
+To view the complete list of courses for each degree and certificate, check out the Academic Catalog:

 An advanced degree from the University of New Haven will help you take your career to the next level.
 Each program offers convenient scheduling, personalized attention, and state-of-the-art facilities.